Analysing Moral Bias in Finetuned LLMs through Mechanistic Interpretability: Related Work

 \section{Related Work}

-Research on the Knobe effect \cite{knobe2003intentional} revealed that intentionality attribution is shaped by the valence of an action’s outcome, highlighting that such judgments are not purely objective but influenced by evaluative processes.
-Building on this, a substantial body of psychological and neuroscientific research has examined how impairments in intentionality attribution (due to brain lesions, neurodevelopmental conditions, or psychiatric disorders) are associated with disruptions in social functioning and moral judgment \cite{baez_2014, Brüne_2005, georges_2013, young_2010, sarfati_1997, Starita_2025, zucchelli_2019}.
+Research on the Knobe effect \cite{knobe2003intentional} revealed that intentionality attribution is shaped by the valence of an action’s outcome, highlighting that such judgements are not purely objective but influenced by evaluative processes.
+Building on this, substantial psychological and neuroscientific research has linked impairments in intentionality attribution (due to brain lesions, neurodevelopmental conditions, or psychiatric disorders) to disruptions in social functioning and moral judgement \cite{baez_2014, Brune_2005, georges_2013, young_2010, sarfati_1997, Starita_2025, zucchelli_2019}.

 While these studies focus on human cognition, recent work has begun to examine whether Artificial Intelligence (AI) systems, particularly LLMs, exhibit similar moral asymmetries. \citet{slobodenyuk2024moral} demonstrates that LLMs display moral asymmetries in ethically charged scenarios, suggesting possible parallels between model outputs and human moral reasoning.
+Recent empirical investigations have further mapped this landscape; for instance, \citet{ding2025pull} benchmarked moral biases across leading LLMs, while \citet{abdulhai2024moral} explored how diverse moral foundations are internally represented, providing a necessary theoretical precursor to our mechanistic study.
 In a broader context, \citet{bender2021dangers} and \citet{weidinger2022taxonomy} have raised concerns about how LLMs may absorb and perpetuate social biases from training data, including those related to morality. \citet{turpin2023language} further investigated how finetuning strategies can amplify or suppress such biases, pointing to the training as a key factor influencing model alignment.
+Crucially, \citet{kiehne2024analyzing} directly investigated how learning downstream tasks through finetuning alters moral bias, aligning with our focus on how alignment procedures can inadvertently amplify pre-existing cognitive asymmetries \cite{cheung2025large}.

 However, direct analyses of whether LLMs replicate the Knobe effect remain scarce.
 This leaves open fundamental questions about the alignment between human and machine moral judgements, forming the basis for our RQ1.